The ICAS Strategy and Research Advisory Group

-The Research Committee is responsible for the strategic direction of the ICAS Research Centre.
-The composition of the Committee is diverse, with members representing practice, the public sector, business and academia.
-Profiles of the Research Committee members and ICAS staff are provided below.
+The Strategy and Research Advisory Group (formerly the Research Committee) is responsible for the strategic direction of the ICAS Research Centre.
+The composition of the Group is diverse, with members representing practice, the public sector, business and academia.
+Profiles of the SARAG members and ICAS staff are provided below.

 Allister Wilson, Convenor of the Research Committee